 Convenience – How convenient and easy is it to be able to shop from the comfort of your home, without having to fight the crowds at a retail store!
 Shopping online affords you with this convenience, where you can browse through hundreds of products to help you find exactly what you are looking for when it comes to replacement spa parts.
 Not sure what you need or exact size?
 Call our toll free hot line to get the right part for your spa make and model.

 Range of Choices – The choices are seemingly endless when you shop for spa parts online at the Hot Tub Superstore.
 Whereas at typical retail stores the inventory is somewhat limited, the choices you have on our website are much more vast since we keep a huge warehouse of inventory on hand.
 We can help you get exactly what you’re looking for and if we don’t stock it – we can find it!

 Clear Descriptions – Online shops for spa replacement parts often come with detailed descriptions of the products, as well as dimensions or how to measure tips.
 Even if you don’t find this information online, you can call our friendly advisors and they will help you find the spa parts and accessories you need.

-Whatever spa part you’re looking for, you’ll be sure to find it at The Hot Tub Superstore!
-Browse their online showroom today and take advantage of their low prices and great selection.
-Shipping is free in Canada with any orders over $200!
-Visit www.thehottubsuperstore.com today and get your hot tub up and running.
+Whatever spa part you’re looking for, you’ll be sure to find it online with low prices and great selection.
+Shipping is free in Canada over the Free shipping threshold for most online retailers.